Danangjoyoo/flask-toolkits/README.md

 - v0.4
     - Support `Authorization` header in openapi spec.
     - Added `Authorization` processing function for security and can be used as `login` or `auth`.
+- v0.5
+    - Support `add_url_rule` and `route` for endpoint definition
+    - Support auto swagger for multiple methods in a single endpoints

 ## Key Tools inside this `toolkit`
 - Automatic API documentation (`swagger`/`openapi`)